Buying Tips · A Quick Guide to Buying in Spain

 This holding deposit is paid to the agent (or builder in new build purchases), and is generally only passed on once the purchaser's lawyers are fully agreed on the legalalities.
 Whether you buy resale or new, will depend when the next payment needs to be made.
 With resale, you may be asked to make the initial deposit of 6000 Euros, then up to 10% of the purchase cost & completion then normally takes place within 4-6 weeks.
 With new, you will have to pay a further deposit within 30 days of reserving the property, of 30% to 50% of the purchase price, depending on the builder's terms of contract.
 The balance being paid on completion.

 When putting a deposit on a property you need to sign a reservation/holding agreement to reserve the property & remove it from the market.
 This contract will also act as a receipt for monies paid.

 WHO IS AN ABOGADO?

 An abogado is a Spanish solicitor who carries out all the necessary searches & handles all payments on your behalf.
-Casa Consultants works in partnership with a team of experienced multi-lingual solicitors, who will ensure the property is properly registered & has no debts attached.
+Casa Consultants recommends Legal Iuris, who are a team of experienced multi-lingual lawyers and assistants, who will ensure the property is properly registered & has no debts attached.
 Please ask to see the pdf document issued by the Orihuela Bar Association about not taking a risk, use a lawyer - DON'T TAKE A RISK!